zkerkeb-class/autenthication-service-Clement7892/README.md

-# autenthication-service-Clement7892
+# autenthication-service-AndreClaveria

 ## Description
-This is a microservice for the Clement7892 project.
+This is a microservice for the AndreClaveria project.

 ## Installation
 `ash